-- 187. The Professors will strive for a close cooperation with one another, in order to achieve internal coordination in the different assignments, avoiding useless repetition of closely related assignments and in order to maintain unity in the student's formation (cf. OT 14). - 188.
-The professor should provide that his explanation be a true enlightenment to guide the student to discover the fundamental ideas and discern them clearly in the concrete material context in which they are explained.
+187. The Professors will strive for a close cooperation with one another, in order to achieve internal coordination in the different assignments, avoiding useless repetition of closely related assignments and in order to maintain unity in the student's formation (cf. OT14).

+188. The professor should provide that his explanation be a true enlightenment to guide the student to discover the fundamental ideas and discern them clearly in the concrete material context in which they are explained.

 With reference to philosophical and theological subjects, in particular, the concrete situation of the students should be considered.
 The problems should be presented to them in such a way that they will affect their own lives, answer the questions which vex their own minds and assist them to possess a reflective and lively faith.
-They will thus be encouraged to search fora solution of human problems in the light of revelation, and to communicate them in an appropriate manner their time (cf. OT 15, 16). human problems in the light of revelation, and to communicate them in an appropriate manner them in a appropriate manner them in a
+They will thus be encouraged to search for a solution of human problems in the light of revelation, and to communicate them in an appropriate manner their time (cf. OT 15,16).

 189. The method of teaching should tend to promote in the student, within and outside of class, the internal process of personal activity toward the discovery of truth on the part of the student himself.
-Therefore, let the professor strive to produce a harmonious education of the spiritual faculties of the student, and arouse his spirit of initiative and discovery, while he stirs in him the love of truth, rigorously sought out, respected and demonstrated (cf. OT 15).
+Therefore, let the professor strive to produce a harmonious education of the spiritual faculties of the student, and arouse his spirit of initiative and discovery, while he stirs in him the love of truth, rigorously sought out, respected and demonstrated (cf. OT 15)